 Keeping refugees dependent on humanitarian aid is not sustainable or dignified.
 Refugee households want the opportunity to provide for themselves and their families.
 They want to work, use their skills, and make decisions about their finances, their lives, and their futures.

-The Refugee Self-Reliance Initiative promotes opportunities for refugees around the world to become self-reliant and achieve a better quality of life.
+In 2018, RefugePoint and the Women’s Refugee Commission co-founded the Refugee Self-Reliance Initiative (RSRI), a multi-stakeholder initiative promoting opportunities for refugees to become self-reliant and achieve a better quality of life.

 Self-reliance is the social and economic ability of an individual, a household or a community to meet its essential needs in a sustainable manner.